isa-group/QACO_SDK/README.md

   - A solver returns one or more Bindings as the **optimal solution**.

 - **`BindingSpace`**:
   - Contains a collection of possible `Binding` configurations.
+It is returned by the engine to explore the solution space.

 ---